kmjones1979/zora-coin-starterkit/README.md

 }
 ```

+This configuration is particularly useful when deploying to production, where you might want to disable debug mode by default to improve performance and reduce unnecessary logging.

 ### Debug Information

-When debug mode is enabled, the following information is available:
+When debug mode is enabled, the application provides comprehensive debugging information that helps in understanding and troubleshooting various aspects of the application:

--   Transaction details
--   Contract interactions
--   Network requests
+-   **Transaction details**: Shows the complete lifecycle of transactions, from initiation to confirmation
+-   **Contract interactions**: Displays all contract calls and their responses
+-   **Network requests**: Logs all API calls and their responses
--   State changes
+-   **State changes**: Tracks changes in application state
--   Error traces
+-   **Error traces**: Provides detailed error information with stack traces

+This information is invaluable for:

+-   Debugging transaction failures
+-   Understanding application flow
+-   Optimizing performance
+-   Identifying network issues
+-   Tracking state management problems

 ### Using Debug Information

+The debug information can be accessed and displayed in your components using the `useDebug` hook:

 ```tsx
 function YourComponent() {